Neuroimmunology

 * relapses occur based on ethnic background and duration of steroid taper |

-The disease can be seen in young adolescence to late adulthood, and the median age is around 40 years.
-Neuromyelitis optica spectrum disorder occurs in the pediatric population with an average age of onset of 7 to 14 years (42; 57).
+The disease can be seen in young adolescence to late adulthood, and the median age at onset is around 40 years.
+Neuromyelitis optica spectrum disorder occurs in the pediatric population with an average age of onset of 7 to 14 years (41; 57).
 Neuromyelitis optica spectrum disorder is more common in women, accounting for more than 80% of cases, although in children there is no difference in gender.
-In the United States, neuromyelitis optica spectrum disorder is overrepresented in people of African heritage.
-A 2016 comparative study investigated the incidence and prevalence of neuromyelitis optica spectrum disorder and anti-AQP4 IgG seropositive status in patients with a prior diagnosis of inflammatory demyelinating disease.
-These patients were either residents of Olmsted County, Minnesota (82% Caucasian) or residents of Martinique (90% Afro-Caribbean).
-The authors found the prevalence in Martinique to be 10 per 100,000 but in Olmsted County only 3.9 per 100,000 (24).

 Patients suspected of having neuromyelitis optica spectrum disorder should be treated immediately with immunosuppressive therapy to prevent relapses and decrease disability.
 Because neuromyelitis optica spectrum disorder relapses are unpredictable, prolonged prophylactic therapy with immunosuppressive medications is highly recommended.
 There is no consensus on the duration of therapy, and this continues to be a topic of discussion and research.
 For other autoimmune diseases such as systemic lupus erythematosus and myasthenia gravis, long-term immunosuppression with mycophenolate mofetil, azathioprine, or rituximab is tolerated for many years with proper monitoring, without major safety concerns.

-In a majority of cases, neuromyelitis optica spectrum disorder presents with optic neuritis and longitudinal myelitis and less frequently with diencephalon, brainstem, and cerebral involvement.
+In most cases, neuromyelitis optica spectrum disorder presents with optic neuritis and longitudinal myelitis and less frequently with diencephalon, brainstem, and cerebral involvement.
 A large group of diseases can also affect these sites (see Table 2).
 A thorough history, physical examination, serum and CSF testing, and imaging studies can reliably distinguish neuromyelitis optica spectrum disorder from other diseases listed in Table 2.

 Demyelinating and dysmyelinating diseases | |